 Follow these safety tips when preparing food.

-Food poisoning affects 1 in 6 Americans each year.
-Food poisoning not only sends more than 100,000 Americans to the hospital each year— it can also have long-term health consequences.
+Foodborne illness, sometimes referred to as food poisoning, affects 1 in 6 Americans each year.
+Foodborne illness not only sends more than 100,000 Americans to the hospital each year— it can also have long-term health consequences.

 - Wash hands and surfaces often.

 - Before any kitchen chore; wash hands with warm water for 20 seconds.

 - Use gloves if you have a cut or infection.

 - Wash countertops, cutting boards, appliances, and any kitchen utensils with hot soapy water before and after use.

 - Sanitize food contact surfaces by mixing 1 teaspoon chlorine bleach to 1 quart water.

 - Consider using paper towels to clean kitchen surfaces rather than sponges or cloths.